Skip to main content

 three of the same images of a window corner inside a building, showing overexposed, correct exposure, and underexposed.

-Image Description: Three images side by side of a floor to ceiling window corner inside a building, exactly the same except for the exposure.
+Image Description: Three images side by side of a floor to ceiling window corner inside a building, exactly the same.
 The left image is overexposed; the center image is correctly exposed; and the right image is underexposed.

 Bracketing: The intentional overexposure and underexposure of an image by a photographer to capture a wider range of information for your image.
 This technique can capture details in highlights or shadows that might be otherwise lost and can be especially helpful during the editing process when you have a scene with a great variance of tones, such as backlit subjects, sunsets, night scenes, or landscapes with dramatic clouds.